BriagasD98/Professional-README-Generator/generated/README.md

   <br/>
   <br/>
   ## Contributing
-  contact me to discuss how!
+  Contact me for how you can contribute!
   <br/>
   <br/>
   ## Tests